// build the content of the widget

 When the reception is not staffed, the front door to the building might be locked, in which case please either ring or email us.

 We have a wonderful collection of over 200,000 volumes.
 Find what you are looking for in the Library Catalogue.
-Watch screencast tutorial for how to search the library catalogue (3'12")
+Watch the video on how to use the online catalogue.

 Library opening hours